chengsun/simd-sexp/README.md

 Does something similar to `sexp print -mach`.

 Runs at:
-*  1600MiB/s on an Apple M1 Pro (using 5 threads, specialised NEON code).
+*  900MiB/s on an Intel Kaby Lake laptop CPU (using 4 threads, specialised AVX2 code);
-*  400MiB/s on an Apple M1 Pro (using 1 thread, specialised NEON code).
+*  1400MiB/s on an Apple M1 Pro (using 5 threads, specialised NEON code).

 Run this as follows: